svelte-add/svelte-add/projects/svelte-add/README.md

    - `pnpm -r test`.
 Be careful, these test might need up to 10 minutes to complete.
 Consider using `pnpm -r test-one-adder`.
 Modify `projects/test/tests/one-adder/one-adder-fresh-project.js` with the right adder and configuration to test.

 4. Generate the `README`s for the new and changed adders with `pnpm -w generate-readmes`
+5. Update the used package versions from `/projects/svelte-add/package-versions.js` with `pnpm -w update-packages`

 ## 📄 License